ryapric/home-stuff/infra/README.md

 # Infracode

-This subdir controls infrastructure deployment, and provides a configuration wrapper, `provision.sh`.
+This subdir controls remote infrastructure deployment.

 You will first need a Terraform backend config vars file.
 Then you can run the init via: